-The quick answer is that it can help encourage proper positioning of the fluid in the discs in the lumbar spine.
+McKenzie Exercises can help encourage proper positioning of the fluid in the discs in the lumbar spine.
 There is a disc between each vertebrae that provides space and cushion between the bones.
 The disc is kind of like a jelly donut.
-The outer part is thick and fibrous, the inner part is like a viscous jelly.
-When we bend forward or sit a lot, the lumbar spine flexes forward and compresses the front of the discs.
+The outer part is thick and tough, the inner part is like a thick jelly.
+When we bend forward or sit a lot, the lumbar spine flexes forward and squishes the front of the discs.
 This can force the fluid toward the back of the disc.
 Over time, this can wear our the back of the disc and the outer portion can become inflamed or even bulge or herniate.

 By extending the spine, it is believed that this encourages disc fluid to move away from the inflamed area, back toward the front of the disc.
 This allows for less stress on the injured part of the disc which allows it to heal and hopefully stop causing symptoms.

 To learn more about Herniated Discs, watch this VIDEO.

 Here are some examples of basic extension exercises for the lower back.

 Repeat this 10 to 15 times.
 Start face down and push up with the hips on the table as far as tolerated without increase in pain.